Curriculum & Instruction Masters & PhD Programs Online

 While these courses may be offered across varying graduate program levels, it’s important to note that the depth of study might differ.
 For example, both a master’s and doctoral degree may study curriculum creation.
 It’s safe to assume, though, that the doctoral program covers more advanced concepts than the masters program.
 Course offerings vary by institution.
 Check with your intended program for more information.

-Potential Benefits of Online Curriculum and Instruction Graduate Programs
+Potential Benefits of Online Programs in Curriculum and Instruction

 By pursuing a graduate program online, you could gain convenient access to your education.
 This format enables students to log into their classes when and where their schedule allows it.
 This could be a perfect option for current educators!
 While teaching, your days might be heavily scheduled with classes, meetings, extracurriculars, and other responsibilities.
 Pursuing a curriculum and instruction degree online, you could sign into your classes after you’ve completed your other tasks.
 Or, wait until the weekend when you have less obligations.
 Plus you may be exposed to leading educational technology, experience which may prove useful in your career.